Breaking down the microbiology world one bite at a time

 I am a PhD student in bioinformatic specialized in modelisation of microorganism based on their genetic information.
 I am from France and studied biology and bioinformatics there.
 I’m now doing my PhD in Belgium at the KULeuven and I am interested in predicting bacterial interactions (cooperation, competition…) thanks to mathematical models.
 My knowledge in informatics also helped me design the MicroBites website.
 The rest of my time, when I’m not with friends, I’m practicing piano, drawing and doing Rollers.

 I’m originally from the Netherlands, where I studied Microbial Biotechnology & Health and Science Communication at Leiden University.
-I now live in Belgium where I am doing a PhD at the KU Leuven.
+I now live in Belgium where I am working as a research associate after obtaining a PhD at the KU Leuven.
 Currently I’m working on a topic in microbial ecology, trying to unravel the interactions between different gut bacteria.
 While I love to see how such tiny organisms can form big (and important!) communities which can be used for many applications, I also love to share my knowledge and enthusiasm about this subject.
 So this website is a good way to combine both :-).

 If I am not working in the lab, you can find me dancing salsa or riding my racing bike though the beautiful nature in the area.